OVERLORDxx/Aware-Project/README.md

 ### 🔗 Blockchain-Inspired Hash Chain
 Each report generates a SHA-256 hash linked to the previous report's hash, forming an immutable chain.
 Any modification to a past report breaks the chain and is immediately flagged by the verification endpoint.

-### 🤖 AI Image Classification (Zero-Shot)
+### 🤖 AI Image Classification
-Integrates the **OpenAI CLIP model** via HuggingFace Inference API.
+Integrates **ResNet-50 and ViT** models via HuggingFace Inference API.
 Users upload a photo and the model automatically classifies the issue type (Pothole, Garbage, Water Leakage, etc.) — no custom training data required.

 ### 📍 GPS Location Detection
 Uses the browser Geolocation API with **OpenStreetMap Nominatim** reverse geocoding to auto-fill the human-readable address from GPS coordinates.